Classic Pound Cake – A complete guide on how to make perfect, and delicious Pound Cake! Tips + Tricks and Troubleshooting guide.

 But remember that egg whites add lift to the cake, while egg yolks add richness.
 The reason why some prefer to add egg yolks is because egg whites, while adding volume and lift to the cake, can also dry out the cake.

-CHEAT NOTE – I would also add 1 tsp of baking powder IF I substitute 2 eggs with FOUR EGG YOLKS.
+CHEAT NOTE 2 – I would also add 1 tsp of baking powder IF I substitute 2 eggs with FOUR EGG YOLKS.
+This is to compensate for the lack of egg whites.

 Make sure the flour is sifted before you add it to the cake.
 It’s even better if you can sift it AGAIN when you’re adding it to the cake, but that’s not necessary.
 This is to reduce the likelihood of flour lumps forming when mixing the flour.